particle-iot/docs/src/content/reference/device-os/firmware.md

 and pressing tab to autocomplete.

-Now you are ready to read data sent by the {{device}} over Serial and send data back.
+Now you are ready to read data sent by the device over Serial and send data back.

 ### begin()